 ADF_MODE[1:0] Description

 00 (default) Nibble mode

 01 Byte mode, no code restrictions

 10 Byte mode, but 0x00 and 0xFF prevented (0x00 replaced by 0x01, 0xFF replaced by 0xFE)

+(UXUU replaced by UXUT, UXFF replaced by UXFE)

 11 Reserved

-The ancillary data packet sequence is explained in Table 74 and Table 75.
+The ancillary data packet sequence is explained in Table 71 and Table 72.
 The nibble output mode is the default mode of output from the ancillary stream when ancillary stream output is enabled.
 This format is in compliance with ITU-R BT.1364.

-The following abbreviations are used in Table 74 and Table 75:
+The following abbreviations are used in Table 71 and Table 72:

 - EP-Even parity for Bit B8 to Bit B2.
-The EP of the parity bit is set so that an even number of 1s are in Bit B8 to Bit B2, including the parity bit, D8. - CS-Checksum word.
+The parity bit's EP is set so that an even number of 1s are in Bit B8 to Bit B2, including the parity bit, D8. - CS-Checksum word.
 The CS word is used to increase confidence of the integrity of the ancillary data packet from the DID, SDID, and DC through user data-words (UDWs).
 It consists of 10 bits that include the following: a 9-bit calculated value and B9 as the inverse of B8.
 The checksum value B8 to B0 is equal to the nine LSBs of the sum of the nine LSBs of the DID, SDID, and DC and all UDWs in the packet.
 Prior to the start of the checksum count cycle, all checksum and carry bits are preset to 0.
 Any carry resulting from the checksum count cycle is ignored.

 - EP-The MSB, B9, is the inverse of EP.
-This ensures that restricted Code 0x00 and Code 0xFF do not occur. - LINE_NUMBER[9:0]-The line number of the line that immediately precedes the ancillary data packet.
+This ensures that restricted Code 0x00 and Code 0xFF do not occur. - Line\Number[9:0]-The line number of the line that immediately precedes the ancillary data packet.
 The line number is from the numbering system in ITU-R BT.470.
 The line number runs from 1 to 625 in a 625-line system and from 1 to 263 in a 525-line system.
 Note that, due to the vertical delay through the comb filters, the line number on which the packet is output differs from the line number on which the VBI data was sliced. - Data count-The data count specifies the number of UDWs in the ancillary stream for the standard.
 The total number of user data-words is four times the data count.
 Padding words can be introduced to make the total number of UDWs divisible by 4.